Our Data management practices are guided by the following privacy principles:

 What Information Do We Collect?

 Dun & Bradstreet collects information on businesses and business professionals.
-We collect identifiable business information from website visitors when they decide to apply for a Dun & Bradstreet D-U-N-S® Number, register for a newsletter or e-mail alert, sign up to participate in online forums, complete a survey, fill out an online form, or purchase a product or service online.
+We collect identifiable business information from website visitors when they decide to apply for a Dun & Bradstreet D-U-N-S® Number, register for a newsletter or e-mail alert, sign up for a conference/seminar, sign up to participate in online forums, complete a survey, fill out an online form, access D&B video content online, or purchase a product or service online.
 We also collect information offline from business owners and principals, from businesses' creditors, vendors, third parties and suppliers, and from public records such as business registrations, Uniform Commercial Code filings and bankruptcy filings.
 The business information that we collect includes the following:

-- Company and business professional contact information, including name, title, address, phone number, fax number, and e-mail address and trade associations;
+Company and business professional contact information, including name, title, address, phone number, fax number, and e-mail address, domain names, and trade associations;

-- Background information regarding company management, such as the educational and career histories of company principals;
+Background information regarding company management, such as beneficial ownership/persons of significant control, the educational and career histories of company principals;

-- IP addresses, comments on social media and other information that is collected and used to analyze trends and tor aggregate information regarding Dun & Bradstreet products and services
+IP addresses, geolocation, comments on social media is collected and aggregated and used to analyze trends regarding Dun & Bradstreet products and services.

 Dun & Bradstreet analyzes IP addresses of visitors to our websites and match business information from our various databases and received from third parties against the IP addresses to learn more about what types of businesses are visiting our websites and the browsing preferences of such businesses on our websites.
 We use the information derived from these analytical activities, which may be combined with non-personally identifiable behavioral information received from third parties, to better model and refine our general marketing activities and may, from time to time and to the extent permitted by law, directly market our products and services to these businesses based on the information we have learned about their browsing activities while on our websites.